venom1270/AdventOfCode-2021/README.md

 - Day 7: ✅ (quite easy, similar to Day 6 - used pre-calculated memoization table for part 2 😎)
 - Day 8: ✅ (not really an elegant solution - in fact part 2 is not a 'purely functional' solution at all - but it works and it's still written in Haskell 😎)
 - Day 9: ✅ (part 1 is done in a very ugly way - redone for part 2; part 2 was quite hard, because some state management was required - opted for doing recursion in sequence using do..let statements)
+- Day 10: ✅ (this one was rather easy - using only simple recursion and pattern matching; luckily I did part 1 in a way taht made part 2 trivial - only a few changes relating to score calculation 😎)